edaehn/bitsgalore.github.io/_drafts/2021-02-17-mobile-whatever.md

 2. Identification of the package format (APK for Android, IPA for iOS).
 3. Identification of metadata about the app's technical dependencies.

 The main objective of this post is to get an idea of what would be needed to implement these components.
 Is it possible to do all of this with existing tools?
 If not so, what are the gaps?
+The underlying assumption here is an emulation-based preservation strategy[^14].

 As for the acquisition component, Pennock, May and Day recommend direct publisher deposit, as this may avoid some potential problems related to digital rights management and dependencies on content that is hosted remotely.
 Since we've only started exploring mobile app preservation at this stage, it's too early to make any assumptions about what acquisition route would work best in our case.
 Because of this, I started out by investigating to what extent it is possible to download APK and iOS packages from the Google Play Store and the Apple App Store, respectively.